DiogoCruz40/ES/README.md

 ### Implement React:

 - Fetch list of items -> for testing use simulated objects
-- Have 2 routes one for user and other for kitchen(with authjwt)
+- Have 2 routes one for user "/" and other for kitchen(with authjwt) "/kitchen"
--
+- installed react-router-dom and react-webcam

 For testing purposes we will use a json server:
 $ `npx json-server --watch test/test.db --port 8000`